Larry Wilcox: CHiPs

-Wilcox was cast as Jon Baker, one of the lead characters on CHiPs; he was not in season six and was cast from 1977 to 1982.
+Wilcox was cast as Jon Baker, one of the lead characters on CHiPs; he did not appear in the show 's sixth and final season.
 Wilcox performed many of his own stunts on the show.
 Unlike his co-star Erik Estrada (who played his partner "Ponch"), Wilcox never sustained any major injuries.
 By the 1979–80 season, he made $25,000 per episode (the same amount as Estrada) and it escalated thereafter.
 During his time on CHiPs, Wilcox appeared on the cover of TV Guide three times, along with Estrada.

-Rumors of friction between the two had occurred late in the 1978–79 season, but it calmed down after Estrada's injury at the beginning of the 1979–80 season as Wilcox came to his friend's rescue.
-Wilcox confirmed that some of the rumors of on-set feuding were true, but minor issues were blown out of proportion.
-He added: "We're just two totally different people."
+Rumors of disagreements between Estrada and Wilcox occurred late in the 1978–79 season, but abated shortly thereafter.
+Wilcox confirmed the two had disagreed but said minor issues were blown out of proportion.
+He added: "We're just two totally different people".
+Wilcox later stated that Estrada was instrumental in having him fired prior to the show's final season but the two have since settled their differences and are now on friendly terms.

-Wilcox is among the cast members who appeared at a reunion in Los Angeles to celebrate the series' 35th anniversary.
+Wilcox is among the cast members who appeared at a CHiPs reunion in Los Angeles to celebrate the series's 35th anniversary.
 Wilcox filmed the event and helped raise money for police officers and for kids at risk.
 Wilcox stated he called Estrada to invite him, as did Robert Pine, but Estrada did not return calls nor did he show up for the event.
 Estrada's manager said he was trying to establish a new and separate identity from CHiPs.

+In 2023, the 45th anniversary of CHiPs, the Blue Angel Connect non-profit organization presented the Dinner with CHiPs fundraiser in Indianapolis on October 20–21.
+All proceeds benefited Blue Angel Connect and their annual Holiday Hope Christmas program.
+Both Wilcox and Erik Estrada appeared.